nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/jupyterlab_docs/readme.md

 The **WebDS** category contains the WebDS features added to the JupyterLab environment.

-The **Other** category contains various tools including Terminal for CLI operations on the Raspberry Pi and tools for creating text (.txt), Markdown (.md), and Python (.py) files as well as opening a contextual help window for additional information on Python functions.
+The **Other** category contains various tools including Terminal for CLI operations on the DSDK and tools for creating text (.txt), Markdown (.md), and Python (.py) files as well as opening a contextual help window for additional information on Python functions.

 ### IPython

-From within an IPython notebook or an IPython console, you can access the TouchComm device connected to the Raspberry Pi by making use of the TouchComm and AsicProgrammer Python modules already residing in the Raspbery Pi file system.
+From within an IPython notebook or an IPython console, you can access the TouchComm device connected to the DSDK by making use of the TouchComm and AsicProgrammer Python modules already residing in the file system on the DSDK.
 The TouchComm Python module is for performing operations outlined in the TouchComm protocol specification on the device.
 The AsicProgrammer Python module is for performing erase and program on the device.

 The path to the TouchComm and AsicProgrammer Python modules has already been configured in the IPython environment.
 From within an IPython notebook or an IPython console, you can import the TouchComm Python module as follows.
 ```python